On incompleteness of bond markets with infinite number of random factors: The model

 where

 In \eqref{defQ} $\Gamma_t^{'}$ is the conjugate of $\Gamma_t$, i.e. for all $a\in G$ and $b\in l^2$ we have $<\Gamma^{'}_ta,b>_{l^2}=<~a,\Gamma_tb>_{G}$.

 We say that a predictable process $\varphi$ is $\hat{P}$ integrable if $\varphi$ satisfies \eqref{Metivier 3a}.
-The construction of the stochastic integral in \cite{Metivier} is developed for a square integrable martingale, but it can be extended to local martingales by the localization procedure.
+Note that $\varphi$ can be $\hat{P}$ integrable although $P(P_t\in Dom\varphi_t)=0$, so $<\varphi_t,P_t>$ is not defined.
+Thus from financial point of view it is natural to assume that $\varphi$ takes values in $G^\ast$ since $P$ lives in $G$.
+The construction of the stochastic integral in M\'etivier (1982) is developed for a square integrable martingale, but it can be extended to local martingales by the localization procedure.
 Moreover, identifying Hilbert space $G$ with its dual, with $\tilde{\varphi}\in G^\ast$ corresponding to $\varphi\in G$, we have

 So, the condition $\eqref{Metivier 3a}$ can be reformulated as:

 Therefore, $\varphi$ is $(\hat{P}_t)$ integrable if \eqref{calkowalnosc wzgl P^} holds and then